winf-hsos/excalidraw/README.md

-# excalidraw
+# Excalidraw figured
-My figures I created with excalidraw
+This repository contains figures I created with the awesome tool [Excalidraw](https://excalidraw.com/).
+It just one of the best tools for creating scribble drawings!